JLBT10/DP--News-text-classification/README.md

-Certainly!
-I'll update the README to include details on accessing the MLflow tracking server during training on port 5000.
+# NewsClassifier-BERT

+This project is a BERT-based news classifier that has been trained and managed through a CI/CD pipeline.
+The model training process is automated with GitHub Actions, using a self-hosted runner on an EC2 instance.
+Upon code push, the CI/CD pipeline:

+1. Builds a Docker image containing the training environment.
+2. Launches the model training, tracking metrics and artifacts with MLflow.
+3. Commits the trained model image and pushes it to Docker Hub.

+The Docker images for both the training environment and model API are stored in Docker Hub, enabling easy deployment and inference.
+The instructions below guide you through setting up and using the model on EC2 or locally.

 ---

-# NewsClassifier-BERT

-This project is a BERT-based news classifier that trains on a custom dataset, with training tracked by MLflow.
-Model inference is made available via an API hosted on an EC2 instance.

 ## Getting Started

-These instructions will guide you through setting up the project locally or on an Amazon EC2 instance, as well as how to run training and inference.
+These instructions will guide you through setting up the project locally or on an Amazon EC2 instance and running training and inference.

 ### Prerequisites